ziali088/mojolicious-plugin-jsonapi/README.md

 plugin without much issue.

-`Mojolicious::Lite` is not supported yet as I personally felt that if you're dealing with database schemas and converting them into strict JSON structures, that's enough for you to say let's migrate to `Mojolicious`.
+`Mojolicious::Lite` is not supported yet as I personally felt that if you're dealing with database schemas and converting them into strict JSON structures, that's enough for you to think about migrating to `Mojolicious`.

 # METHODS